-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 23 June 2008 Title and new description of the Standard, and remarks Major technical changes [1] International Vocabulary of Basic and General Terms in Metrology (VIM) (1993) OIML V 2-200 (2007) International vocabulary of metrology Basic and general concepts and associated terms (VIM) OIML V 2-200 (2007) provides a set of definitions and associated terms, in English and French, for a system of basic and general concepts used in metrology, together with concept diagrams to demonstrate their relations.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes [1] International Vocabulary of Basic and General Terms in Metrology (VIM) (1993) OIML V 2-200 (2007) is identical to ISO/IEC Guide 99 (2007) International vocabulary of metrology Basic and general concepts and associated terms (VIM) ISO/IEC Guide 99:2007 and the identical OIML V 2-200 (2007) provide a set of definitions and associated terms, in English and French, for a system of basic and general concepts used in metrology, together with concept diagrams to demonstrate their relations.
 Additional information is given in the form of examples and notes under many definitions.
-This Vocabulary is meant to be a common reference for scientists and engineers, as well as teachers and practitioners, involved in planning or performing Completely revised measurements, irrespective of the level of measurement uncertainty and irrespective of the field of application.
+This Vocabulary is meant to be a common reference for scientists and engineers, as well as teachers and practitioners, involved in planning or performing measurements, irrespective of the level of measurement uncertainty and irrespective of the field of application.
 It is also meant to be a reference for governmental and inter-governmental bodies, trade associations, accreditation bodies, regulators and professional societies.
-[2] OIML B 3 (2003) (formerly P1) OIML B 3 (2003) Amm.
-2006 OIML Certificate System for Measuring Instruments Gives rules for issuing, registering and using OIML Certificates Instead of one, several Issuing Authorities in that State can now be designated per category of instruments [4] IEC 60068-2-1 (1990-05) Amm 1 (1993-02) Amm2 (1994-06) IEC 60068-2-1 (2007-03) Environmental testing - Part 2-1: Tests - Test A: Cold Deals with cold tests applicable to both non heat-dissipating and heat-dissipating specimens.
+Completely revised [2] OIML B 3 (2003) (formerly P1) OIML B 3 (2003) Amd.
+2006 OIML Certificate System for Measuring Instruments This basic OIML publication gives rules for issuing, registering and using OIML Certificates Instead of one, several Issuing Authorities in that State can now be designated per category of instruments [4] IEC 60068-2-1 (1990-05) Amd.
+1 (1993-02) Amd.2 (1994-06) IEC 60068-2-1 Ed.
+6.0 (2007-03) Environmental testing - Part 2-1: Tests - Test A: Cold This part of IEC 60068 deals with cold tests applicable to both non heat-dissipating and heat-dissipating specimens.
 For non heat-dissipating specimens, Tests Ab and Ad do not deviate essentially from earlier issues.
 Test Ae has been added primarily for testing equipment that requires being operational throughout the test, including the conditioning periods.
 The object of the cold test is limited to the determination of the ability of components, equipment or other articles to be used, transported or stored at low temperature.
 Cold tests covered by this Standard do not enable the ability of specimens to withstand or operate during the temperature variations to be assessed.
 In this case, it would be necessary to use IEC 60068-2-14.
+The cold tests are subdivided as follows: - Cold tests for non heat-dissipating specimens with gradual change of temperature, Ab; - Cold test for heat-dissipating specimens with gradual change of temperature, Ad, with gradual change of temperature, Ad, with gradual change of temperature, Ae.
 This sixth edition deals with cold tests applicable both to non heat-dissipating and heat-dissipating specimens.
 For non heat-dissipating specimens, Tests Ab and Ad do not deviate essentially from earlier issues.
-Test Ae has been added primary for testing equipment that requires being operational throughout the test including the conditioning
+Test Ae has been added primary for testing equipment that requires being operational throughout the test including the conditioning periods.